siddarthshinde/siddarthshinde.github.io/_teaching/2024-fall-teaching.md

 location: "Raleigh, NC"
 ---

-In Fall 2024, I served as a teaching assistant for CSC 333: Automata, Grammars, and Computability.

 CSC 333 is a theory course that introduces finite automata, regular expressions, context-free grammars, Turing machines, and decidability.

+Responsibilites:

 - Leading oral homework sessions in which students presented solutions and walked through proofs on the board
 - Giving targeted feedback on proof strategies, especially for construction-style problems and reductions